jkeohan/bonus_lectures/redux/intro-to-redux.md

 Current State: {count: 1}
 ```

-### Connect Component To Redux
+### Connect The Component To Redux

-We now need to  connect the component to the store.
-For that we will import the `connect` method into any Component that needs to access the store, in this case Counter
+We now need to  connect the Component to the store.
+For that we will import the `connect` method into the `Counter` Component as it currently needs to access the store.

 ```sh
 import { connect } from 'react-redux';
 ```

-Now `connect()` is a higher order function which is a fancy way of saying it returns a function when you call it.
+The `connect()` method is a higher order function which is a fancy way of saying it returns a function when you call it.
 The function it returns will be passed the `Counter` component.

 Essentially this returns an entirely new Component altogether.